AnhadSawhney/TiBasicMath/README.md

 Instructions:
 1. Run the program
 2. Enter angles.
-(Enter 0 if you want the calculator to find the value)
+(Enter `0` if you want the calculator to find the value)
 3. Enter sides.
-(Enter 0 if you want the calculator to find the value)
+(Enter `0` if you want the calculator to find the value)

 ### Sinusoid:
 Given the coordinates of two adjacent peaks, find the equation of the sinusoid function (in the form f(x)=Asin(B(X+C))+D), with both sin and cos.

+*NOTE: This program should be run in radian mode.*

 Instructions:
 1. Run the program